craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 We’ll eventually want to run commands alongside your site’s code, so you’ll need to know how to get there.

-Every time you use the console, your commands will be executed from a specific folder on your system even when they’re not doing anything to files in that folder.
-This folder is called the _working directory_.
+Every time you use the console, your commands will be executed from a specific directory on your system even when they’re not doing anything to files.
+This context is called the _working directory_.
 You can change the working directory, much like you would using a file browser, using terminal commands.

 To output the current working directory: